openSUSE/cavil/docs/Architecture.md

 * `correct`: Review by a lawyer that resulted in accepting the report.

-* `rejected`: Review by a lawyer that resulted in rejecting the report.
+* `unacceptable`: Review by a lawyer that resulted in rejecting the report.

 ### UI